 What Else is There to Say?
 Eat an Edible, Feel Incredible!

 11-Hydroxy-Metabolite Puts the Power in Edibles

-So, given that eatings edibles create 11-hydroxy-THC in your body, which is far superior in potency to THC, how can you effectively enjoy the benefits of eating cannabis without going overboard, or suffering adverse effects?
+So, given that eating edibles create 11-hydroxy-metabolite in your body, which is far superior in potency to THC, how can you effectively enjoy the benefits of eating cannabis without going overboard, or suffering adverse effects?

 Still, it’s not entirely safe given its stand-alone potency, so lookout for a more thorough edible’s guide for first-timers.